eli-eric/ELI-panda/README.md

 The project has three main sections:

+### database:
-### database - database(s) where we store ELI-PANDA data
+database(s) where we store ELI-PANDA data

+### backend:
-## backend - API Gateway(FastAPI - python) to access the database - for now it is one REST API but in latest production version it will have microservices architecture
+API Gateway(FastAPI - python) to access the database - for now it is one REST API but in latest production version it will have microservices architecture

+### frontend:
-## frontend - GUI to acces our data written in React using Nextjs framework
+ GUI to acces our data written in React using Nextjs framework

 # database
 Here is everything about the databases.